 Some are not long enough for tall jars.

-The main complaint about Pickle Grabbers is how weak they are.
+The main complaint about pickle grabbers is how weak they are.
 Most people end up chucking them to the far back of a kitchen drawer, and using a fork instead.
-If the jar mouth is wide enough, an ordinary set of kitchen tongs is often is the best thing for fishing out large pickles, pickled eggs, sliced or chunked pickles, etc.
+If the jar mouth is wide enough, an ordinary set of kitchen tongs is often is the best thing for fishing out heavier pickled items such as large pickles, pickled eggs, sliced or chunked pickles, etc.

 For pickle, as in a relish such as Branston Pickle, a spoon.